 - The scout in charge of the Eagle Scout service project should get together with the Troop Treasurer.
 It is often beneficial for the scout to set up a separate budget within the troop’s budget that is specifically set out for the service project.
 Not only does this allow the Troop Treasurer and the scout to collaborate on financial matters, but it also helps keep the whole troop involved with the service project.

-(Source: Baltimore BSA)
+(Source: NCA Council BSA)

 4. Get Your Eagle Scout Project Workbook Filled Out and Approved